 10. Always keep a document:

 Always keep a second copy of every important document for future use.
 You never know what might come up or how badly an employee would take being handed a disciplinary memo.

-At times like that you will be needed to present every possible document in the court of law to prove that the allegations made were completely true.
+At times like that, you will need to present every possible document in the court of law to prove that the allegations were completely true.

 Even in case of a retraction, you will need to refer to the memo code and to do that you will have to keep every piece of document in place.

 Things may start to get personal if the person reprimand is someone you are close to.
 But do not let personal relations rule your head.